kylehuang041/Bank/README.md

 * type "make clean" to remove object files.<br>

 ## Other
-I created the program using C++ and Linux for makefile
+I created the program using C++ and Linux for makefile.